Abu Mena: Threats

 The site of Abu Mena was added to UNESCO's World Heritage in Danger list in 2001 due to the threat of rising local water tables.
 This rise in water is due to agricultural development programs aimed at reclaiming the land.
 The hard clay soil that surrounds the site can support buildings when dry.
 However, it becomes unstable when wet and has led to the collapse of cisterns and other structures about the ancient city.
 As the ground collapses, large cavities form enveloping the overlying structures.

 Immediate action was taken to fill the bases of particularly important sites with sand and close them off to the public.
 In attempts to counteract this phenomenon, the Supreme Council of Antiquities spent 45 million digging trenches and adding pumps in hopes of decreasing the pressure of irrigation.
 In addition, a fence was added to prevent encroachment and threat.
 These proved to be successful and the site was removed from UNESCO's World Heritage in Danger list in 2009.

 Since then, water has continued to rise and cause destruction of monuments.
-The site is once again on UNESCO's World Heritage in Danger list.
+The site was once again added to UNESCO's World Heritage in Danger list, and finally removed in 2025.
 Factors found to negatively impact the property most recently in 2018 include housing, management activities, managements systems/plan, and water.

 Conservation

+Recent conservation endeavors at the site of Abu Mena involve the implementation of advanced drainage systems and community engagement programs to mitigate the ongoing threats posed by rising water levels and other factors.

 The Egyptian government has implemented emergency plans and indeed solved the problem with the water table, but the government does not currently have a thorough management plan or anything related to it.
 Since UNESCO requires a management plan for all the cultural and natural sites, several proposals have been made.
 The most reliable option is the use of a smart, sustainable membrane.
 It has been designed to solve issues with ventilation, energy, and water on the site.
 This plan involves building a dome-shaped smart membrane, which would provide the site an appropriate amount of airflow (as is required for every world heritage site).
 The smart-membrane dome would also provide a self-sustainable energy supply through solar cells located on the outside layer of the dome.
 The membrane would also be designed to have a filtration system for dehumidifying the air by filtering the water out of it so that the site can be better preserved.